gauthamkrishna-g/gauthamkrishna-g.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: "What I do in my free time"
+subtitle: "Persist, Percept, Practise."
 ---

 ### <span class="fa fa-file about-icon"></span> <u>Movie Occupancy Prediction Engine</u>
 #### Tools & Framework: Python | Numpy | AWS | Scikit-Learn | PyTorch
 ✔ Working in collaboration with a top three Indian movie multiplex chain (with an operating volume of over 50,000 seats per day) on movie occupancy forecasting, and in turn the food produced per day.<br>
-✔ Extracted over 1 TB of transactional data (over past 5 years) using AWS, structured them using MS-SQL & extracted behavioral features to forecast show occupancy of a movie.<br>
+✔ Extracted over 10 TB of transactional data (over past 5 years) using AWS, structured them using MS-SQL & extracted behavioral features to forecast show occupancy of a movie.<br>
 ✔ The prediction engine is currently designed to be able to reduce the average predicted occupancy error to about 6%, and is by far more effective than the expert predicting the same by intuition.
 Currently working on deploying an application into production.<br>